 David Massell is interested in the resource development of the Canadian North.
 His research speaks to hydro policy in the province that produced Hydro-Québec, and to the integration of North American economies, illustrating the process by which American capital and industry drew the North into the economic orbit of the United States.

-David Massell joined the Department of History in 1997, having completed his doctorate in Canadian-American history at Duke University.
-Interested in the resource development of the Canadian North, his dissertation explored American dam-building projects in Canada in the early twentieth century and regulatory efforts by the Province of Quebec.
-Massell's Ph.D thesis won the 1997 Distinguished Dissertation Award, granted every two years by the Association for Canadian Studies in the United States to "honor outstanding doctoral research on Canada at American institutions."
-His book, Amassing Power: J.B.
+Massell completed his doctorate in Canadian-American history at Duke University and joined the Department of History in 1997.
+His Ph.D thesis won the Distinguished Dissertation Award, granted every two years by the Association for Canadian Studies in the United States to "honor outstanding doctoral research on Canada at American institutions."
+His first book, Amassing Power: J.B.
 Duke and the Saguenay River, 1897-1927 was published in 2000 by McGill-Queen's University Press.

 His second book Quebec Hydropolitics: The Peribonka Concessions of the Second World War (McGill-Queen's 2011) advanced the story of the Saguenay River's exploitation through the 1940s.
 The work was short-listed for both the Albert B. Corey Prize, awarded jointly by the Canadian Historical Association and American Historical Association, and the Canadian Political History Book Prize of the Canadian Historical Association.
 He is currently at work on the history of the hydroelectric development of Labrador's Churchill River in the post-WWII period.